 Error Codes

 Error codes are ways to signal errors or success.
-It is accessed through the flag
+It is accessed through the flag component of a struct or through a function that is present in every collection:

 int PFX##_flag(struct SNAME *_collection_);

-indicating if it exited successfully or not.
+Some functions have a return type of bool indicating if it exited successfully or not.
 These error codes can be used for further error handling.

 cmc_flags

-with default values for error codes.
+It is a global struct with default values for error codes.

 static struct